MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

 # Board Assembly
 Assembly of the board should be fairly straightforward.
 There are no surface mount devices to deal with.

-If you choose have a turned pin socket for the system clock, then an 8-pin DIL surned pin socket can be used.
+If you choose have a turned pin socket for the system clock, then an 8-pin DIL turned pin socket can be used.
 I flipped the socket over - pins pointing upwards - and easily pushed out pins 2,3,6 & 7.

 When fitting the 80-pin right angle connector, initially only solder a couple of pins at opposite ends of the connector so that you can make any adjustments if the board is not vertical when fitted to the backplane.

 # Jumpers
-+ Power (**only fit one jumper** if not using an external 5V power source)
-  + J3: 1-2 : Power the system from the USB-TTL Serial board on Serial #1
-  + J3: 2-3 : Power the system from the USB-TTL Serial board on Serial #2
-  + J6: 1-2 : Power the system from the USB-TTL Serial board on Serial #3
-  + J6: 2-3 : Power the system from the USB-TTL Serial board on Serial #4
-+ J12: Specify the interupt line to be used by the serial cards
-  + 1-2 : use /INT1
-  + 3-4 : use /INT2
-  + 5-6 : use /INT5
-  + 7-8 : use /INT6
-+ J4: Exposes the 16 digital outputs from the 2 DUARTS as well as GND and +5V.
-Note that there is **NO** output protection circuitry.
-+ J10: Exposes the 12 digital inputs to the 2 DUARTS as well as GND and +5V.
-Note that there is **NO** input protection circuitry.
-+ J14: Specifies the clock source for the DUART baud rate generators
-  + 1-3 Use the onboard clock source
-  + 1-2 Use the RCBus clock source from CLOCK2
-  + 1-2 *and* 3-4: Use the onboard clock source and supply the RCBus CLOCK2 signal with the clock.
 + J1: IO Address selection
   + $D00000
   + $D00800